Exclusive: U.S. investors seek to acquire Russia's Rosneft lien in Citgo

 A steady decline in oil output, Venezuela’s main source of hard currency, has contributed to making the country chronically late on its bond payments in recent months.

 The Russian state oil company has been under U.S. sanctions put in place in 2014 to punish Moscow for aggression in Ukraine.
-Some U.S. senators have warned those sanctions could be violated should Russia take a stake in Citgo in the event of a full-blown PDVSA default.
+Some U.S. senators have warned those sanctions could be violated should Russia take a stake in Citgo.

-Amid the outcry, Rosneft and PDVSA PDVSA.UL were negotiating swapping the collateral to avoid complications stemming from the sanctions but the talks do not appear to have prospered.
+Amid the outcry, Rosneft and PDVSA PDVSA.UL were negotiating swapping the collateral to avoid complications stemming from the sanctions.
+The talks do not appear to have prospered.

 Some Caracas-based oil sources said cash-strapped PDVSA was unable to offer anything attractive enough to Rosneft in return.